Microsoft Configuration Manager vs Red Hat Satellite comparison

 Find out what your peers are saying about Microsoft Configuration Manager vs. Red Hat Satellite and other solutions.
 Updated: May 2024.

 Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews while Red Hat Satellite is ranked 4th in Configuration Management with 22 reviews.
 Microsoft Configuration Manager is rated 8.2, while Red Hat Satellite is rated 8.2.
-The top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
+The top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
 On the other hand, the top reviewer of Red Hat Satellite writes "A good product for managing patches and updates that could be more robust and up-to-date".
-Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and Quest KACE Systems Management, whereas Red Hat Satellite is most compared with Red Hat Ansible Automation Platform, SUSE Manager, AWS Systems Manager, BigFix and Chef.
+Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and Quest KACE Systems Management, whereas Red Hat Satellite is most compared with Red Hat Ansible Automation Platform, SUSE Manager, AWS Systems Manager, BigFix and vCenter Configuration Manager.
 See our Microsoft Configuration Manager vs. Red Hat Satellite report.

 See our list of best Configuration Management vendors.